 1- I don’t take hormonal birth control, and this menstrual cycle info does not reflect any hormonal interventions.

 3- There are links and resources at the bottom, be sure to check them out!
+Especially THIS ONE.

-First let’s start with the basics!
+First, let’s start with the basics!

 It’s incredible how we can live our whole lives not fully understanding our own bodies.
 The period, Aunt Flo, our menstrual cycles are much more than just a nuisance that comes around once a month, it’s a constant hormonal rollercoaster than pretty much runs shit.
 So let’s break it down.

 Day one, your hormones are dropping, telling your body you’re not pregnant.
 Your body is getting rid of the unfertilized egg and all the lining it created for that egg in your uterus.
 Around day 5 your hormones begin to climb.
 Your body is preparing for ovulation, that ol’ egg factory is cranking.
 Your hormones peak at ovulation then take quite a dive, this can often cause a little tiredness or fatigue (day 17-21).
 Then progesterone becomes the dominant hormone, getting you ready to make babies and lining your uterus again, this is when you feel bloated and tired (day 21-28).
 When the egg isn’t fertilized you body reabsorbs the egg, and your hormones drop again telling your body to release all the lining… and we start all over again.
 Oh!
 The miracle of freaking life!

 So the first half (roughly day 1-15) is called the follicular phase, ovulation, and then a huge hormone drop… then as the progesterone rises… we’re PMSing, that’s the luteal phase.